Skip to Main Content

 The level of education required beyond high school for plastics engineers varies greatly depending on the types of plastics processes involved.
 Companies that design proprietary parts usually require a bachelor's or advanced degree in mechanical engineering.
 The field of plastics engineering, overall, is still a field where people with the proper experience are scarce—experience is a key factor in qualifying a person for an engineering position.

 A small percentage of engineering schools offer a degree in plastics engineering.
 Plastics programs are sometimes listed under polymer science, polymer engineering, materials science, and materials engineering.
-Many schools also offer a certificate program after a person has earned a bachelor's degree in engineering.

 Students who plan to enter the military should investigate branches of service that offer training in plastics.
-The United States Air Force, Navy, Coast Guard, and Army publish procurement specifications, operate repair facilities, and carry on their own research and development.
+The United States Air Force, Navy, Space Force, Coast Guard, and Army publish procurement specifications, operate repair facilities, and carry on their own research and development.

 Related Professions